ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 alias: str      # The submitted alias from the metadata (unique within the box)
 decrypted_sha256: str   # SHA-256 checksum of the unencrypted file content
 decrypted_size: int     # The size of the unencrypted file
+storage_alias: str  # The storage alias for the inbox bucket
 ```

 #### FileUploadReport